FAQ

 Q. When is final payment due?

-Regardless of which option you select, full tour payment is due about a month before the tour departs — the same date as the sign-up deadline.
+Full tour payment is due by the posted sign-up deadline, or about a month before departure for payment plans.
 Due to booking requirements set by the airlines, hotels, and the law, there are no exceptions to this rule.

 Q. How do hotel room assignments work?
 Can I choose who I room with?